vlang/v/doc/docs.md

 names := ['Sam', 'Peter']
 for i, name in names {
     println('$i) $name')  // Output: 0) Sam
 }                         //         1) Peter
 ```

-The `for value in` loop is used for going through elements of an array.
+The `for value in arr` form is used for going through elements of an array.
-If an index is required, an alternative form `for index, value in` can be used.
+If an index is required, an alternative form `for index, value in arr` can be used.

 Note, that the value is read-only.
 If you need to modify the array while looping, you have to use indexing: